Computation of 2D Stokes flows via lightning and AAA rational approximation: Series methods for multiply connected domains

 In the lightning Stokes solver, VA orthogonalization has been carried out for both the Newman and the Runge parts.
 The VA orthogonalization for the polynomial part can be found in the Section 4.1 of \cite{Brubeck2022}.
-The VA orthogonalization for the Laurent series is very similar to that for polynomials, and can be realised by adding a new module in the existing MATLAB code \lstinline[style=Matlab-bw]{VAorthog} (see Appendix A in \cite{Brubeck2022}): \begin{small}
+The VA orthogonalization for the Laurent series is very similar to that for polynomials, and can be realised by appending a new module at the end of the existing MATLAB code \lstinline[style=Matlab-bw]{VAorthog} (see Appendix A in \cite{Brubeck2022}): \begin{small}

-\end{small} where $nl$ is the degree of Laurent series (i.e. $q$ in \cref{eq:rational_fz,eq:rational_gz}).
-Similarly, the new VA basis can be constructed using \lstinline[style=Matlab-bw]{VAeval} with an additional module: \begin{small}
+\end{small} where \lstinline[style=Matlab-bw]{nl} is the degree of Laurent series (i.e. $q$ in \cref{eq:rational_fz,eq:rational_gz}), \lstinline[style=Matlab-bw]{Hes} is the upper-Hessenberg matrix from the Arnoldi process.
+Similarly, the new VA basis can be constructed using \lstinline[style=Matlab-bw]{VAeval} with an additional module appended in the end: \begin{small}

-\end{small} The first column representing the constant term is always omitted at the storing step, since the constant term has been included in the polynomial part.
+\end{small} where \lstinline[style=Matlab-bw]{R0} is the function basis for the Goursat functions $f(z)$ and $g(z)$ and \lstinline[style=Matlab-bw]{R1} is the function basis for their derivatives $f'(z)$ and $g'(z)$.
+The first column representing the constant term is always omitted at the storing step, since the constant term has been included in the polynomial part.
 The logarithmic terms are added in the MATLAB code \lstinline[style=Matlab-bw]{makerows}, when evaluating the function values on the domain boundary $\partial\Omega$.
-A full example code for computing Stokes flow in a multiply connected domain can be found in \cref{sec:code}.
+Example codes for computing Stokes flow in general multiply connected domains can be found in \cref{sec:code}.